Getting Started with Windows 10

 - Printing — How to locate and Install MPrint printers.
-If your printer does not appear in this list, submit a support request with LSA IT.
+If your printer does not appear in this list, submit a support request to LSA Technology Services.

 - Check that Desktop backup (CrashPlan) is installed and running: See the "Login" section at this page.

 - The "M" Icon (WLMS Notify) located in your device’s taskbar has convenient links to a number of resources:

 - Troubleshooting — Basic diagnostic information